This box contains instructions on how to use the website to the right.

 According to the researchers, what role did age play in the results?

-A Meta-analysis is the statistical analysis of results from numerous independent studies within the same research subject.
+A meta-analysis is the statistical analysis of results from numerous independent studies within the same subject.

 Researchers can convert a range of study results into data points, and use them to show patterns or phenomenon.